cisagov/ScubaGear/docs/execution/diff.md

 rewrites that control's `Result` to the literal `"Incorrect result"`.
 The diff recognizes this marking and reports the change in the marking itself:

-- A result becoming a false positive is bucketed `MarkedIncorrect`.
+- A result becoming a false positive is bucketed `NewIncorrectResult`.
-- A false positive being removed is bucketed `IncorrectResolved`.
+- A false positive being removed is bucketed by the result it reveals:
+  `NewPass`, `NewFail`, or `NewWarning` (and `NewManualCheck` / `NewOmission` when the marking clears to N/A or Omitted).
 - A stable false-positive marking (marked in both runs) is `Unchanged`.

 For any record where either side is marked incorrect, four fields are added: